Kagamma/evil-script/README.md

 Simple C-like scripting engine written in Free Pascal.
-While it is primarily designed for `satania-buddy`, it can also be utilized as a general-purpose scripting engine.
+While it is primarily designed for `satania-buddy`, it can also be utilized as a general-purpose, embeddable scripting engine.

 #### Features
 - https://github.com/Kagamma/satania-buddy/wiki/Scripting-Reference